At what age did Shakespeare die?

-When Shakespeare retired from London around 1610, he spent the remainder of his life in Stratford Upon Avon’s largest house – New House – which he had purchased as a family home in 1597.
-It is believed that Shakespeare’s death occurred in New House, where he would have been attended by his son-in-law, Dr John Hall, the local physician.
+In 1610 Shakespeare left his working life in London and lived in retirement with his wife in Stratford-upon-Avon’s second largest property – New House.
+It is believed that Shakespeare’s death occurred in New House, where he would have been attended by his son-in-law Dr John Hall, the local physician.

-The cause of Shakespeare’s death is not known for sure, though there’s a commonly held theory that Shakespeare died after contracting a fever after a drinking binge with fellow playwrights Ben Jonson and Michael Drayton.
-The source of this theory is John Ward, the vicar of Holy Trinity Church in.
-In 1661, many years after Shakespeare’s death, the noted in his diary: “Shakespeare, Drayton, and Ben Jonson had a merry meeting, and it seems drank too hard; for Shakespeare died of a fever there contracted.”
-However, most historians agree that given Stratford-upon-Avon’s reputation for scandalous stories and rumors in the 17th century this an overblown anecdote with no base in fact.
+We don’t know the cause of Shakespeare’s death, but there is a theory that Shakespeare died after contracting a fever following a drinking binge with fellow playwrights Ben Jonson and Michael Drayton.
+The source of this theory is John Ward, the vicar of Holy Trinity Church in, who wrote many years after Shakespeare’s death that “Shakespeare, Drayton, and Ben Jonson had a merry meeting, and it seems drank too hard; for Shakespeare died of a fever there contracted.”
+Most historians agree, however, that given Stratford-upon-Avon’s reputation for scandalous stories and rumors in the 17th Century this an overblown anecdote with no base in fact.

-More convincing is the theory that Shakespeare was sick for over a month before he died.
+A more convincing theory is that Shakespeare was sick for over a month before he died.
 The evidence comes from the fact that on 25 March 1616 (just 4 weeks before his death) Shakespeare dictated his will – in keeping with the 17th Century tradition of drawing up wills on one’s deathbed.
-This points to the fact that Shakespeare was aware his life was coming to an end.
+This suggests Shakespeare could have been aware his life was coming to an end.
 Some scholars also point to his signature on his will being somewhat shaky, giving evidence of his frailty at the time.